Pacification of Ukrainians in Eastern Galicia: Nature of the action

 The pacification was carried out by first surrounding a village with police units, then calling out the village elder or an administrator of the village.
 He in turn was informed about the purpose of the operation and was ordered to give up any weapons or explosives hidden in the village.
 All villagers were to remain in their houses.
 Subsequently, the houses of those suspected of cooperation with Organization of Ukrainian Nationalists were searched, which included the tearing up of floors and ceilings.
 During the course of the search, the furniture and property inside the houses were often destroyed.
 Policemen found about 100 kilograms of explosives and weapons (1287 rifles, 566 revolvers, 31 grenades).
 Also, during the searches, physical force was used and many people were beaten.
 According to Polish historian Władysław Pobóg-Malinowski, there were no fatalities, while, according to Ukrainian historian and an OUN member, Petro Mirchuk, 35 Ukrainian civilians died during the pacification.
 Stephan Horak estimates the number of victims at 7.
 Additional punishments included levying special "contributions" on the villages and stationing regiments of cavalry in the village, which had to be fed and quartered by the villages.

+In course of the pacification property of many Ukrainian businesses such as trade cooperatives was damaged by Polish authorities.
+During a "revision" in Buchach, gendarmes destroyed large amounts of sugar, groat, tea, spices, textiles and other goods by mixing them with oil, and devastated the chancellery of the local cooperative, producing a damage of 22,000 złotys.
+This exacerbated the already dire financial state of the Ukrainian population following the Great Depression.

 Ukrainian nationalists lodged an official complaint regarding the "pacification" action to a committee of the League of Nations, which in its response disapproved the methods used by the Polish authorities, but also put blame on the Ukrainian extremist elements for consciously provoking this reaction from the Polish government.
 The committee concluded that the pacification did not constitute the governmental policy of persecution of the Ukrainian minority.

 Effects of the action

-The operation resulted in a reduction of Ukrainian terrorist actions carried out by the OUN for a short while, but also, just as the OUN had planned, in an antagonism between the Ukrainians and the Poles.
+The operation resulted in a reduction of Ukrainian terrorist actions carried out by the OUN for a short while, but, just as the OUN had planned, contributed to the growth of antagonism between Ukrainians and Poles.
 On the other hand, however, some Ukrainian activists criticized the methods used by the OUN (e.g., Petliurites, some members of the UNDO).

 The OUN also gained increased funding from the Weimar Republic and the Nazi Germany.
 Tensions in Polish–Ukrainian relations were escalated by Ukrainian nationalist periodicals.

-The Ukrainian nationalist newspaper “Rozbudova Natsii” appealed to the Ukrainian nation in the following words:
+The Ukrainian nationalist newspaper Rozbudova Natsii appealed to the Ukrainian nation in the following words:

-“A new war is coming, and we must prepare for it.
-When that day arrives, we will be merciless; we will see the rising of Zalizniaks and Gontas, and no one will find mercy, and the poet will be able to sing ‘a father murdered his own son.’
-We will not investigate who is without guilt—like the Bolsheviks, we will first shoot, and only afterwards try and carry out investigations."